Sometimes having fun with your best friend is all the therapy you need. ~ Author Unknown

 My life long best friend Jim passed away a few years ago.
 All of us who knew him still miss him very much.
-In addition to being a good hearted person, Jim was also a constant source of humor for us all.
+In addition to being a good hearted person, Jim was also a constant source of amusement for us all.
 He had a way of turning a mundane activity into a hilarious adventure.
 (Reference my earlier blog Jim and the Hat) Jim also enjoyed hearing about the adventures he created and laughed as hard as the rest of us whenever they were told and retold.
 One of Jim’s most frequent “victims” over the years was his dad, Mel.
 This is another story in which Jim provided a hilarious adventure, at poor Mel’s expense.

-My best friend Jim and his family had a cottage on a small lake near Wautoma, Wisconsin.
+Jim and his family had a cottage on a small lake near Wautoma, Wisconsin.
 The lake had a nice population of panfish, as well as some nice bass and a few northern pike as well.
 There were many other lakes and rivers in the area along with a few other attractions, which lured us up there over the years.
 Jim and I went up there quite a bit in our youth, where we had many fishing and hunting adventures….and a few miss-adventures as well.

 At one time, some years ago, Jim and I along with his brother Don and his parents Mel and Isla were all up at the cottage at the same time.
 After an extended rainy period, the yard had become a mud wallow and Mel’s boat and trailer sank into the heavy muck.
 Mel recruited Jim, Don and I to help him get his boat and trailer dislodged from the mud and moved to higher ground.

 I looked forward to the task, as any affair involving Jim and his Dad usually turned into a slapstick adventure filled with hilarity.

 From an early age, Jim had gotten into the habit of “borrowing” things from his dad, with little or no notice.
 Jim continued this practice into adulthood.